-You have received these proxy materials because you were an AeroVironment, Inc. stockholder as of the close of business on August [•], 2024, and our board of directors is soliciting authority, or proxy, to vote your shares at the 2024 annual meeting of stockholders.
+You have received these proxy materials because you were an AeroVironment, Inc. stockholder as of the close of business on August 7, 2024, and our board of directors is soliciting authority, or proxy, to vote your shares at the 2024 annual meeting of stockholders.
 The proxy materials include our notice of annual meeting of stockholders, proxy statement and 2024 annual report.
 These materials also include the proxy card and postage-paid return envelope or voting instruction form for the annual meeting.
 The proxy cards are being solicited on behalf of our board of directors.
 The proxy materials include detailed information about the matters that will be discussed and voted on at the meeting and provide updated information about our company that you should consider in order to make an informed decision when voting your shares.
-The proxy materials are first being furnished to stockholders on or about August [•], 2024.
+The proxy materials are first being furnished to stockholders on or about August 12, 2024 and distributed on or about August 16, 2024.